Cell wall: Bacterial cell walls

 Around the outside of the cell membrane is the bacterial cell wall.
 Bacterial cell walls are made of peptidoglycan (also called murein), which is made from polysaccharide chains cross-linked by unusual peptides containing D-amino acids.
 Bacterial cell walls are different from the cell walls of plants and fungi which are made of cellulose and chitin, respectively.
 The cell wall of bacteria is also distinct from that of Archaea, which do not contain peptidoglycan.
 The cell wall is essential to the survival of many bacteria, although L-form bacteria can be produced in the laboratory that lack a cell wall.
 The antibiotic penicillin is able to kill bacteria by preventing the cross-linking of peptidoglycan and this causes the cell wall to weaken and lyse.
 The lysozyme enzyme can also damage bacterial cell walls.

 There are broadly speaking two different types of cell wall in bacteria, called gram-positive and gram-negative.
 The names originate from the reaction of cells to the Gram stain, a test long-employed for the classification of bacterial species.

 Gram-positive bacteria possess a thick cell wall containing many layers of peptidoglycan and teichoic acids.

-In contrast, gram-negative bacteria have a relatively thin cell wall consisting of a few layers of peptidoglycan surrounded by a second lipid membrane containing lipopolysaccharides and lipoproteins.
+Gram-negative bacteria have a relatively thin cell wall consisting of a few layers of peptidoglycan surrounded by a second lipid membrane containing lipopolysaccharides and lipoproteins.
 Most bacteria have the gram-negative cell wall and only the Bacillota and Actinomycetota (previously known as the low G+C and high G+C gram-positive bacteria, respectively) have the alternative gram-positive arrangement.
-These differences in structure can produce differences in antibiotic susceptibility, for instance vancomycin can kill only gram-positive bacteria and is ineffective against gram-negative pathogens, such as Haemophilus influenzae or Pseudomonas aeruginosa.